PhD in Neuroscience – Welcome

 - Advisory committees

 All incoming first-year students are assigned a Neuroscience faculty advisor.
-Your advisor and the Neuroscience Training Area Co-Directors (Drs.
-Huntley and Salton) are the people to whom you can turn if you have questions, problems or need advice.
-After the first year, as the student advances toward completing their coursework, chooses a lab for their thesis work, and prepares to submit and defend their thesis proposal (see below for further details), a new committee (the Dissertation Advisory Committee) will be formed, generally consisting of three members and the thesis advisor.
+Your advisor and the Neuroscience Training Area Director (Dr. Huntley) are the people to whom you can turn if you have questions, problems or need advice.
+After the first year, as the student advances toward completing their coursework, chooses a lab for their thesis work, and prepares to submit and defend their thesis proposal (see below for further details), a new committee (the Dissertation Advisory Committee) will be formed, generally consisting of three voting members and the thesis advisor (non-voting member).
 Students are required by the Graduate School to meet with their Dissertation Advisory Committee every six months.
 The progress report of this advisory meeting, with sections compiled by the student, committee, and mentor, including a detailed student Individual Development Plan (IDP), needs to be completed, signed, and returned to the Graduate School.

 - Preparing and defending your thesis proposal

-Students must assemble and defend their thesis proposal by the end of June between years 2 and 3.
+Students must assemble and defend their thesis proposal no later than June 30th of their 2nd year .
 By this time, rotations are finished, Core classes have been completed and you have identified a mentor who has agreed to support you in the laboratory for your thesis project.
-The thesis proposal document follows precisely the format of the Ruth L. Kirschstein NRSA (National Research Service Award), the NIH predoctoral fellowship .
+The thesis proposal document follows precisely the format of the Ruth L. Kirschstein NRSA (National Research Service Award), the NIH predoctoral fellowship (http://grants.nih.gov/grants/guide/pa-files/pa-11-111.html).
 Briefly, this is one-page for your Specific Aims, followed by a maximum of six-pages for Background and Significance, Preliminary Data and Research Strategy.
 References are not counted as part of the six-page limit (but figures are counted as part of the six-page limit).
 You are not required to have extensive preliminary data, but you should be able to demonstrate that your ideas are well-grounded and the methods you propose are appropriate and feasible.
 You will present your research plan to your thesis proposal exam committee in a formal oral presentation format.
-The Thesis Proposal Exam Committee consists of your 3-member Dissertation Advisory Committee plus one additional faculty member (so at least 4 members, one of whom will be nominated to chair the committee by one of the MTA Co-Directors; in addition, your preceptor must be present for this exam).
-A registration form for the thesis proposal exam, signed by one of the MTA Co-Directors, must be submitted to the Graduate School.
+The Thesis Proposal Exam Committee consists of your 3-member Dissertation Advisory Committee, though an additional faculty member may be including if desired.
+Your preceptor must be present for this exam, but is a non-voting member.
 The dissertation advisory and thesis proposal committees are chosen by you and your preceptor.
-The idea is to pick committee members that have particular expertise—either conceptual or methodological—who can help you accomplish your scientific goals.
-You are not required to have a Neuroscience MTA director serve on your dissertation committee.
-At the time when you defend your thesis work, your Dissertation Advisory Committee—plus one additional member from outside Mount Sinai—will serve as the final Thesis Defense examining committee.
+The idea is to pick committee members that have particular expertise–either conceptual or methodological–who can help you accomplish your scientific goals.
+You are not required to have the Neuroscience MTA director serve on your dissertation committee, but the Chair of your committee should be a senior, experienced faculty member.
+At the time when you defend your thesis work, your Dissertation Advisory Committee–plus one additional member from outside Mount Sinai–will serve as the final Thesis Defense examining committee.